lafvintech/Super-Starter-Kit-for-ESP32-S3-WROOM/docs/source/2.Python_Tutorial/16_servo.rst

 Move the program folder “Super_Starter_Kit_for_ESP32_S3/Python/Python_C odes” to disk(D) in advance with the path of “D:/Micropython_Codes”.

-Open “Thonny”, click “This computer” >> “D:” >> “Micropython_Codes” >> “16.1_Servo_S
+Open “Thonny”, click :file:`This computer/D:/Micropython_Codes/16.1_Servo_Sweep`.
-weep”.
 Select “myservo.py”, right click your mouse to select “Upload to /”, wait for “myservo.py” to be uploaded to ESP32-S3 and then double click “Servo_Sweep.py”.

 **16.1_Servo_Sweep**